GingerDeity/DedupeResearch/README.md

 * $2 will be the base file to compare all others too
 * $3 will be directory to do static-window deduplication on

-This code outputs static deduplication results for a base file compared to all other files in a directory.
-For instance, if we run this on a directory named 'example' containing files A, B, C, using the command: `./DedupeCheckList.sh 4096 A example/`, this outputs results for: [(A), (A, B), (A, C)]
+This code outputs static deduplication summaries for a base file compared to all other files in a directory.
+For instance, if we run this on a directory named 'example' containing files A, B, C, using the command: `./DedupeCheckList.sh 4096 A example/`, this outputs results you'd obtain from `java DedupeCheck 4096 [files]` for: [(A), (A, B), (A, C)]

 #### Parse Static
 This code takes in a text file containing the output of `DedupeCheckFull.sh` or `DedupeCheckList.sh` and converts readings into a CSV file, which is very useful for getting a folders' worth of data quickly onto a spreadsheet!
 Run using `java ParseStatic $1 $2 [-l/-f] $3 $4` where